Reading-eScience-Centre/pycovjson/README.md

 This will generate a file called coverage.covjson in the directory where the script is located.

+##Supported formats
+Currently only NetCDF is supported, but only the reader function would need to be changed, as the writer function uses data loaded into python data structures.

 Project Roadmap
 ---------------
 The project roadmap can be found [here.](https://github.com/Reading-eScience-Centre/pycovjson/projects/1)